 —Terence Dawson, “Jung, literature, and literary criticism” (The Cambridge Companion to Jung)

 Since I was already discussing Jung earlier this month, I thought my annual Bloomsday post might be on Jung’s own response to Joyce’s masterpiece, the 1932 essay “‘Ulysses’: A Monologue.”
 (I am using the version translated by R. F. C. Hull and published in volume 15 of Jung’s collected works, The Spirit in Man, Art, and Literature.)
-This essay was written, claims Jung, “only as a subjective confession” to “show how ideas that play a considerable role in my work can be applied to literary material.”
+Jung claims that this essay was written “only as a subjective confession” to “show how ideas that play a considerable role in my work can be applied to literary material.”
 The psychologist later sent the essay to Joyce with a letter of ambivalent praise; he comments about Molly’s monologue, “I suppose the devil’s grandmother knows so much about the real psychology of a woman, I didn’t.”
 Two years after that, Joyce consulted Jung in the case of his own schizophrenic daughter, Lucia, whose illness Joyce saw as related to his own genius.
 Jung’s famous, poignant verdict, as recounted by Richard Ellmann: Joyce and his daughter were “like two people going to the bottom of a river, one falling and the other diving.”

-Jung’s Ulysses essay is, as Terence Dawson comments in the entry on literary criticism in The Cambridge Companion to Jung, “amongst his least successful work” and “embarrassingly vague.”
-Like many distinguished early readers (e.g., Virginia Woolf), Jung seems not quite to have understood what he was reading even at the superficial level.
+Jung’s Ulysses essay is, as Terence Dawson comments in the entry on literary criticism in The Cambridge Companion to Jung, “amongst his least successful works” and “embarrassingly vague.”
+Like many distinguished early readers (e.g., Virginia Woolf), Jung understandably seems not quite to have understood what he was reading even at the superficial level.
 He comments, for instance, that “Joyce’s Ulysses, very much unlike his ancient namesake, is a passive, merely perceiving consciousness”—a misreading of Bloom, the novel’s most active protagonist, who stands up for himself in Kiernan’s pub and follows Stephen into Nighttown out of concern for the young man.
 Relatedly and more significantly, Jung misjudges the novel’s dominant tone.
 Disgusted by its naturalism and frustrated by its formalism, Jung seems to condemn Joyce’s effort:

 This thoroughly hopeless emptiness is the dominant note of the whole book.
 It not only begins and ends in nothingness, but it consists of nothing but nothingness.
 It is all infernally nugatory.
 As a piece of technical virtuosity it is a brilliant and hellish monster-birth.